Ray-Blast/Discord_Memebot/README.md

-# Discord_Memebot
+# Discord Meme Bot
----

-This bot is a small project where all we do is get memes from the web and paste it to our discord
+This is a simple bot that interacts with the Discord API and Imgur API to provide high quality memes and utilities